infernoalert/nccjsectioncompliencechecker/README.md

    - Check if port 3000 is available
    - Verify all dependencies are installed
    - Clear npm cache: `npm cache clean --force`

+4. If PM2 fails to start:
+   - Check if PM2 is installed globally
+   - Verify the ecosystem.config.js file exists
+   - Check the PM2 logs: `pm2 logs`

 ## Contributing